zenlex/zenlex/README.md

 ## Current Projects:
 I'm currently working on:
-- MettaBot - an app for spreading encouragement and kindness
+- MettaBot - an app for spreading kindness
 - Full Stack Open Curriculum
+- Design Patterns, Data Structures, and Algorithms

 I'm especially interested in work in the following areas:
  - environmental conservation and education